ModisWorks/modis/doc/guides/setup.md

 )
 ```

-If you don't know how to make your own Discord Bot, have a look at the [Making a Discord Bot](./api-keys.md#making-a-discord-bot) section for step-by-step instructions.
+> If you don't know how to make your own Discord Bot, have a look at the [Making a Discord Bot](./api-keys.md#making-a-discord-bot) section for step-by-step instructions on getting the Discord token and client id.

 To make this file, open up a text editor and paste the text.
 Save this file as `launcher.py` (and make sure that it's saving as a .py file rather than a .txt file).
 This file should go in the root directory for Modis (the same one with `requirements.txt`).

 To run Modis now, just run `launcher.py`.

+> If you are running Modis on a system without `tkinter` installed, you'll need to change `modis.gui` to `modis.console`.

 ## Troubleshooting